slydeveloper/snake-4-sony/README.md

 * `UP, DOWN, LEFT, RIGHT`
 * For Android smartphone, use screen swipe
 * For Sony camera use, control wheel
-* For Android TV, use remote control - "item select (arrows)
+* For Android TV, use remote control - "item select" (arrows)

 Installation/Run
 ----------------